 I love the siesta concept.
 You wake up in the morning, go to work, take a long mid-day break, and live it up until the wee hours of the night.
 Who’s to say that the American 9 to 5 work day should be the standard for the rest of the world?
 The truth is that the heavy heat of Spain and other Mediterranean countries makes the siesta a necessity.
 Anyway, I love the fact that you can go out at night and the stores are open longer-and I am not just talking about convenience stores.
 You probably need an appetite suppressant (like on loseyourappetite.com) so you won’t get fat though.

 Tapas, tapas, tapas

 I have always been a sucker for finger foods.
 You know, small mini-meals you can eat in a few bites.
 Not too heavy but packed with flavor.
 Also, since they are available in mini-portions, you can sample just enough to get a good appreciation for the taste but not enough to gorge on calorie dense food.
+Hard boiled eggs (good recipe is on eggtutor) can also be used in tapas.
 Whatever food you are into-from seafood to meat to veggies, there is a tapa version of it for you to enjoy in Madrid.
 No wonder, many Spanish women are able to keep the weight off.
 Compare this with American ‘supersized’; meals.
 The portions are so huge that you almost feel guilty for leaving a portion half-eaten.
 Of course, all that guilt of not leaving any leftovers is replaced by the guilt of becoming a human blimp.
 All those calories have to go somewhere, right?